thomashzhang/thomaszhang.com/_posts/cysa+/2023-03-01-cysa-plus-glossary.md

 - **SNORT** - Open source IDS.
 - **SSO** - Single Sign On.
 One password to rule them all.
 - **SOAR** - Security Orchestration, Automation, Response, basically think of this as a "next-gen" SIEM.
+- **SoC** - System on a chip.
+Efficient by combining different components on the same chip.
+Think single board computers like Raspberry Pi.
+- **SOX** - Sarbanes-Oxley Act.
+Rules that define storage and retention requirements for publicly traded companies.
 - **SPF** - Sender Policy Framework.
 In emails, this can be used to verify the sender of an email is indeed on the IP list.
 Once an SFP record is setup, the email service will check the domain (ex. me@thomaszhang.com, so it'll check thomaszhang.com) for a txt record containing the IP addresses that's allowed.
 If the email came from an allowed IP address, that's likely legitimate.
 Read more [here](https://www.courier.com/guides/dmarc-vs-spf-vs-dkim/).
 - **Tabletop Exercises** - Simulated emergency situation on a table.
 But the downside is that the people don't go through the entire flow.
 - **TPM** - Trusted Platform Module.
 A secure hardware store of digital certificates, keys, hashed passwords, etc. These generally exist on all modern day computers.
 In fact, this is a requirement to install Windows 11.